-And what budding young scientist doesn’t want to get their hands into activities?
-As homeschooling parents, we know that hands-on allows all students to have their own “Ah Ha!” moment as they discover the science.
-All activities in Preschool Science: Exploring Creation Together use common household materials that can be purchased at local stores.
-Specific to this title, there are 2 types of activities:
+And what budding young scientist doesn’t want to get their hands on activities?
+As homeschooling parents, we know that hands-on play allows students to have their own “Ah Ha!” moment as they discover science.
+All activities in Preschool Science: Exploring Creation Together use common household materials.
+This science book includes 2 types of activities:

 - Hands-on Activities: These are self-contained, individual activities that allow your child to explore concepts at a deeper level.
 Some are experiments; others are games or worksheets that parents can choose from to develop ideas.